tskit-dev/tsinfer/docs/inference.rst

 ancestor, we find a path through older ancestors that minimises the number of recombination events.

+As well as minimising recombination events by finding the best path, we can also minimise events by looking for *shared recombination breakpoints*.
+A shared breakpoint exists if a set of children share a breakpoint in the same position, and they also have identical parents to the left of the breakpoint and identical parents to the right of the breakpoint.
+Rather than supposing that these children experienced multiple identical recombination events in parallel, we can reduce the number of ancestral recombination events by postulating a "synthetic ancestor" with this breakpoint, existing at a slightly older point in time, from whom all the children are descended at this genomic position.
+We call the algorithm used to implement this addition to the ancestral copying paths, "path compression".

 .. todo:: Schematic of the ancestors copying process.

 The copying path for each ancestor then describes its ancestry at every